Top Colleges That Require SAT/ACT Scores In 2025/26

 Why Are Colleges Reinstating Standardized Testing?

-Notably, prestigious institutions like MIT, Yale, Dartmouth, and Brown have returned to requiring the SAT/ACT.
+Notably, prestigious institutions like Yale, Dartmouth, Harvard, and Brown have returned to requiring the SAT/ACT.
 Additionally, entire public university systems in Georgia and Florida have reinstated testing mandates.
-This trend might continue at other institutions, according to our college counselors.

 • Standardization: Tests provide a common metric to compare students from diverse backgrounds.